 The first column of data shows the dipole moments of the various molecules.
 The second one is a measure of the polarisability of the various molecules.
 This is a measure of how easy it is for the electrons to move around in the molecule in response to an external electric field - from a neighbouring dipole, for example.
-I'm afraid I have no idea what the third column - it is a term used in the calculation of total intermolecular forces.)
+(Ignore the third column - it is a term used in the calculation of total intermolecular forces.)

 Apart from water, and perhaps ethanol, in all the other cases, the London (dispersion) forces make by far the greatest contribution to the overall intermolecular bonding.
 Notice that the dispersion forces are less important in the molecules which are least polarisable - like water.
 We'll look at that again in a moment.

 Note: If you want to see this table in its original context, this link will take you to the Google Books source.
 If you are interested in how these figures are derived, you could go back through the previous pages in the book.
 Unfortunately several pages just before this aren't available from Google.
 The maths of this defeats me, but I have no reason to suppose that it is wrong.

 Boiling point is a good guide to the strength of the intermolecular forces.
 If these are weak, you don't need to supply much energy to break them to produce gaseous molecules, and the boiling point is low.
 If they are strong, you have to supply a lot of heat energy to break them, and the boiling point is high.